garrandall/popular-music-data/tracks/down-and-out-cam-ron-kanye-west-syleena-johnson.md

 I get approached by animal activists
 I live in a zoo I run scandals with savages

-All my niggaz get together to gather loot
+All my niggas get together to gather loot
 Bodyguard for what dog I'd rather shoot
 I go to war old timbs batted boots
 Hand grenade goggles and a parachute